denten-books/plain-text/2-device.md

 [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 "Something which we can never know happens at the end end," Wittgenstein writes [@wittgenstein_blue_1965, 185].
-Any sense of affirmation---the phatic utterance, can you hear me now?--comes through further expression entailing further uncertainty.
+Any sense of affirmation, the phatic utterance---Can you hear me now?---comes through further expression, entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
 They do however